 How to pick: Manufacturers publish average bitrates, but variable-rate codecs (N-RAW, R3D NE, ProRes RAW, XAVC HS) routinely run 10–20% hotter on busy scenes.
 The buffer keeps you from filling a card to its exact limit and losing the last clip.

-• 20% — Mission-critical, one-take moments.
-Weddings, live performances, decisive moments you can't redo.
+• 20%: Mission-critical, one-take work.
+Weddings, live performances, anything you can't reshoot.

 Bitrate